 What to serve with shakshuka?

 My favorite option is crunchy toast.
 You cannot ignore all that juiciness and not dip a fresh pita or toast right into the tomato mixture to soak up the flavor.
-If you think that dish won’t be nutritious enough you have an endless variety of grains to cook that will go perfectly with shakshuka:
+If you think that dish won’t be nutritious enough, you have an endless variety of grains to cook that will go perfectly with shakshuka:

 Ingredients for Traditional Shakshuka Recipe: